harness/developer-hub/docs/service-reliability-management/slo/request-based-slo.md

 - Health source connector.
 Ensure that your health source is connected to Harness.
 The health source can be a monitoring and logging system such as Prometheus.
 This enables Harness to collect health and performance metrics and monitor your SLO.
 For more information, go to [Connect to Monitoring and Logging Systems](/docs/platform/Connectors/Monitoring-and-Logging-Systems/connect-to-monitoring-and-logging-systems).

-## Create a request based SLO
+## Create a request-based SLO

-To create a request based SLO:
+To create a request based SLO, do the following:

 1. In your Harness project, navigate to the **Service Reliability** module, and then select **SLOs** > **+ Create SLO**.
    The Create SLO page appears.